CollaboRateMgmt/CollaboRate/README.md

 # Overview for those familiar with Crowdsourcing Concepts
 For those familiar with crowdsourcing concepts, here is the idea in a nutshell.
 Else you may skip this paragraph and go to the [next section](#detailed-purpose).
-Devise a process and technology to meet the following goals:
+The idea is to devise a process and technology to meet the following goals:
 - Increase number of people per project to a maximum.
 This will reduce the project execution time to a minimum.
 - Increase chance of success of unit work assigned per person to a maximum, as follows:
   - Decrease size of unit work per person to a minimum.